 Over the past 20 years our partnership as the Crawley Town Supporters Club has been able to offer supporters a cheap way of getting to games, and we intend to keep this going this season and beyond under our new identity.
 We know that we are working with a terrific coach company who have great respect in the industry – and whose contingency plans when we went to Manchester for the FA Cup match were very impressive – the work that went on behind the scenes for the big day were immense.
 David, Kevin and I learnt a lot from the experience, something we all will hopefully use again.

-We have also got ourselves a permanent base to sell tickets from – we will be sitting at the Half Moon on Saturday home match days – from 12.15pm until 2.15pm, and possible for a short time after the game.
+We have now returned to the Half Moon as our base from January 2014 after a few months away, we will b selling tickets and the "Time of the last Crawley goal" will return – we will be sitting at the Half Moon on Saturday home match days – from 12.15pm until 2.15pm, and possible for a short time after the game.
 If you come into the pub we are situated immediately to your right, by the door.
 On the evening home games we will be at there from 6.00pm until 7.15pm.
-We would like to thank Ali and Rob for use of their facilities.
+We would like to thank Nick, Binny and Chris for use of their facilities.
 If you can’t get to the Half Moon, then please ring Alain (07771-792346 or E mail Alain.email@example.com).